 I am an attorney and CPA with years of business experience.
 During the past few years I have been forming and organizing new business entities and teaching the new business owners and their employees the basics in accounting and other record keeping requirements and tax compliance.
 I have the desire and the ability to teach and am motivated to help a student reach their education goals by utilizing my accounting, tax, legal and business skills and background.
 I view accounting, law, and taxation as languages that need to be learned to effectively communicate and grow in today's business world.
 I can remember what it was like not to be able to speak or understand these languages and I am particularly skilled at helping a new or struggling student who is confused or lost in the learning process to understand the basic rules and protocols of these languages and become skilled in communicating with them.

-Case Western Reserve University - Bachelors, Accounting
+Undergraduate Degree: Case Western Reserve University - Bachelors, Accounting

-Cleveland State University - PhD, Law JD
+Graduate Degree: Cleveland State University - PHD, Law JD

 High School Accounting